Idealspain.com

 Places in Spain - Cordoba

-Modern Cordoba, in the heart of Andalucia, is a small city with a big heart.
-The modern, pedestrianised areas in Cordoba merge gracefully with the narrow streets of the Juderia, the old quarter that houses the world famous mosque.
-Within the city you will find much evidence of old Spain.
-Cordoba was established by the Romans in 152BC after which it enjoyed 6 centuries of rich trade in olive oil, minerals and wool.
-The Moorish conquest in the 8th century made the city rich in Islamic culture.
+Cordoba is rich in history and was settled by the Romans in 152BC, after which it enjoyed 6 centuries of rich trade in olive oil, minerals and wool.
+The Moorish conquest in the 8th century left the city rich in Islamic culture and architecture.

 Related pages